voltwu/blog/_posts/2020-03-29-Data-Annotations-Attributes.md

 Entity Framework Core and Entity Framework both provide attributes for help programmers conveniently specify database-related information.

-Entities have their own conventions between entities and database tables.
+Entities have their conventions between entities and database tables.
 However, you can change it with extra data annotations attributes.

 you can independently point out the name of the database, the name of the field, the name of the constraint, etc...  instead of using the default conventions.